Harry Hall tied for fifth, two other Rebels among the top 10 individuals in Columbus, Ohio

 “Winning our three national titles (one team in 1998 and two individuals in 1991 and 2004) has been a dream come true for myself and the school.
 We felt that as a team we had been a serious contender prior to winning it all, and to get over the top really legitimized our program.
 Winning those championships is a reflection of the outstanding young men that we have had in our program and all of the hard work and effort they have given through the years, both on and off the golf course."

-Since Knight came to UNLV, 11 of his players have gone on to play on the PGA TOUR and eight of those are still active and have combined for 29 PGA Tour titles, including Adam Scott's win at the 2013 Masters.
+Since Knight came to UNLV, 11 of his players have gone on to play on the PGA TOUR.
+Seven of those are still active and have combined for 29 PGA Tour titles, including Adam Scott's win at the 2013 Masters.

 Knight came to UNLV from the University of New Mexico, where he served as the head coach from 1978-87.
 Eight of his players earned All-American honors and 14 were tabbed All-WAC.
 He led the Lobos to a league crown in 1979 and a fifth-place finish at the NCAA Championships that same year.
 In all, he led New Mexico to eight appearances in the national finals, including two top-10 finishes.

 Want to honor Knight?
 Well, join the club.
-The only two-time winner in the '90s of the GCAA National Coach of the Year award (1991 and 1998), Knight was also proclaimed Golfweek National Coach of the Year in 1998, earned Coach of the Year honors at the conference level four times (1979, 1989, 1998 and 2002) and at the district tier four times (District VII in 1981, District VIII in 1991, 1998 and 2005).
+The only two-time winner in the '90s of the GCAA National Coach of the Year award (1991 and 1998), Knight was also proclaimed Golfweek National Coach of the Year in 1998, earned Coach of the Year honors at the conference level five times (1979, 1989, 1998, 2002 and 2017) and at the district tier four times (District VII in 1981, District VIII in 1991, 1998 and 2005).
 He has been inducted to four Halls of Fame - the GCAA, the Southern Nevada Golf Association, the Southern Nevada Sports and the Las Vegas Golf.
 In 2008, his 1998 National Champion squad was inducted into the UNLV Athletics Hall of Fame, then in 2016 it was inducted into the SNSHOF, and in 2009 Knight was named the Southern Nevada Chapter's PGA Golf Professional of the Year.